 How Is the Wooden Deck Refinished or Restored?

-To refinish a wood deck, we first clean it, then strip it of the existing finish.
-We usually use a hydroxide-based stripper to allow the power washer to cut through any remaining sealants.
+To refinish a deck, we first clean it, then strip it of the existing finish.
+Dead wood fibers that form on the surface of your deck are also removed during this step.
+Additionally, we usually use a hydroxide-based stripper to allow the pressure washer to cut through any remaining sealants.
 We then neutralize the wood using a wood brightener to bring it to an acceptable pH, apply the new finish and let it dry.

 Who Can Help Me Refinish My Deck?